Living on a yacht: a beginner’s guide

 Capacity to power devices and potential for upgrades.

-Ensure compatibility with tech additions; plan for solar.
+Ensure compatibility with tech additions; plan for solar and other sustainable energy sources

 Layout & Interior